prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 * No `ReadableStream` object is used in the request

 Prebid recommends keeping module HTTP requests 'simple' if at all possible.
 The default content-type used by Prebid.js is text/plain.
+Prebid switched to preferring the fetch api and added the Topics header when available in 8.9.

 ## Creating the Adapter